TyronSmiteApril/TSA-ebikerentals/README.md

 - The rental cost is calculated based on time used and deducted from the player's **bank** account when the bike is returned.
 - Players can return their bike by interacting with any bike rack in the city.

-## Configurations for Notification System
+## Configurations for Notification and Banking System
 - You can configure the notification system to use either the default `QBCore:Notify` or your own custom notification event.
 - In the `server/main.lua`, locate the notification code and modify it as follows to use your own notification system: